WangHelin1997/LibriLightMix-WHAMR/README.md

 # Generating the LibriLight-Mix dataset

+This script supports generating noisy and reverberant 2-speaker mixture audio for training with the Libri-Light dataset.
+Currently, this script will generate mixture speech of 5 seconds, with speakers in order (speaker1 speaks earlier than speaker2) for [serialized output training](https://arxiv.org/pdf/2003.12687.pdf).

 ## Python requirements

 Requires python 3.7, and the numpy, scipy, pandas, pyroomacoustics, and pysoundfile packages